How to Visit Caicos Conch Farm in Turks and Caicos

 Conch Aquaculture at Caicos Conch Farm

 The Caicos Conch Farm is the only commercial conch farm in the world.
 And that’s important because the incredibly edible wild strombus gigas (that’s the Queen Conch’s official name) is at risk.
 According to the National Oceanic and Atmospheric Administration ( NOAA) a government body responsible for protecting threatened marine life, in some parts of the Caribbean it’s endangered due to pollution and over-fishing for its meat and decorative value.
-Although Jamaica and the Turks and Caicos islands are considered to have well-managed Queen Conch fisheries, other nations aren’t so well-managed.
+Although Jamaica and the Turks and Caicos islands have well-managed Queen Conch fisheries, other nations aren’t so well-managed.

 We learned how, fed with micro and then macro algae, the glossy shell continues to thicken and grow throughout the conch’s lifetime.
 In the wild, a Queen Conch will live 20-30 years.
 But if it’s being cultivated, its days are numbered.
 They achieve full size and are harvested by the time they’re four years old.